jonathan-odonnell/milestone-project-3/testing.md

 4. Verify that when the back button is clicked the product details section is shown and the product features section is hidden.
     - Outcome: Pass

 5. Verify that when the add review button is clicked, the form is submits as the product details section has already been validated and the product features section contains no mandatory fields.
-A toast should also appear informing the user that the product has been successfully added.
+Confirm that the product is added to the products database and the category filters lists are updated in the categories database.
+The user should be redirected to the product management page and a toast should appear informing them that the product has been successfully added.
     - Outcome: Pass

 6. Verify that users who are not signed in cannot access the add product page by manually typing in it's URL and are returned to the sign in page.